FLucena/FL-Automations/README.md

 - Python applications
 - And more!

+## Recent Updates

+- Migrated from Bootstrap to Tailwind CSS for more flexible and utility-first styling
+- Consolidated footer styling into a single CSS file for better maintainability
+- Enhanced coin flip component with improved animation and styling
+- Added multilanguage support for English and Spanish

 ## Contributing

 Contributions are welcome!
 Feel free to submit a pull request or open an issue.